barktler/Barktler/index.md

 # Barktler

-This site is an index of `barktler` HTTP requesting API solution.
+This site is an index of `barktler` API solution.

 ## Links